 According to Kant, theoretical judgments are judgments used such that their overall rational purpose or function is to be true propositions about the world, whether that world is taken to be phenomenal or noumenal (20: 195).
 By contrast, non-theoretical judgments are judgments such that this is not the case, precisely because they are used non-truth-theoretically.
 For example, the overall rational purpose of a non-theoretical judgment might be to make instrumental or non-instrumental free choices or decisions (pragmatic or moral judgments, i.e., “practical propositions”) (20: 196).
 Or it might be to evaluate the beauty or sublimity of phenomenal objects (aesthetic judgments of taste) (5: 203–356).
 Or it might be to treat natural things as if they had goal-directed or purposive structure, as a heuristic guide for the construction of better mechanistic explanations of physical phenomena (teleological judgments) (5: 359–484).
 In any case, it would be a serious mistake to think that the propositional content of a judgment is irrelevant to its non-theoretical uses.
 On the contrary, pragmatic/moral judgments, judgments of taste, and teleological judgments are all individuated by their propositional contents, because these contents determine what the judgment is about.
 But the rational purpose or function of a non-theoretical judgment can be realized even if its propositional content is false.
 What matters for a non-theoretical judgment is how things seem to the judger, not how they actually are.
 In this way, a particular choice or decision can be good or right even if it is based on false beliefs.
 A visual experience of that thing over there, which you take to be a beautiful rose, can be a genuine experience of the beautiful, even if in fact it is not a rose or does not even exist (5: 205).
-And a teleological judgment about something's apparent natural purpose (e.g., heliotropic plants turning towards the sun because they “want” sunlight) can be heuristically useful in the construction of a fully mechanistic theory of biological phenomena (5: 397–415).
-Indeed Kant, not Daniel Dennett, is the true originator of the notion of the intentional stance (Dennett 1987).
+And a teleological judgment about something’s apparent natural purpose (e.g., heliotropic plants turning towards the sun because they “want” sunlight) can be heuristically useful in the construction of a fully mechanistic theory of biological phenomena (5: 397–415).
+Indeed, in these respects, Kant’s account of judgment anticipates Dennett’s (1987) notion of the “intentional stance”.

 Just as there are different varieties of non-theoretical use of judgments, so too there are different varieties of theoretical use.
 Two of the most important of these varieties emerge in Kant’s distinction between “constitutive” and “regulative” judgments.
 Kant has several different ways of formulating this difference, but the nub of the distinction is this: a theoretical judgment is used constitutively if and only if its meaning, truth, or legitimacy as a “principle”(Grundsatz, Prinzip) is not based on any further assumptions, hypothetical conditions, or suppositions; whereas a theoretical judgment is used regulatively if and only if its meaning, truth, or legitimacy as a principle is based on some further assumptions, hypothetical conditions, or suppositions.
 Thus the synthetic a priori “mathematical” principles of pure understanding are said by Kant to be constitutive, while the synthetic a priori “dynamical” principles of pure understanding are said to be regulative (A178–181/B220–224).
 This is because the meaning and truth of instances of the former (e.g., “2+2=4”) is not based on any existential assumptions about the actual application of that judgment (i.e., “2+2=4” would still be true even if every two pairs of apples whenever counted up always magically fused into one apple, The Big Apple), while by contrast the meaning and truth of instances of the latter (e.g., “Material objects fall towards the earth at the rate of 10 meters per second/per second” or “A caused B”) is based on existential assumptions about the existence of matter and the existence of antecedent events in causal relations.